Author: Xenia

 Introducing our Accessibility Accelerator Co-Designers

 We’re very excited to introduce the members of the Xenia Concerts Accessibility Accelerator!
-Working with Xenia’s Accessibility Advisor, Kayla Carter, the members of the AccA will help develop implementable, sustainable design adaptations that support accessibility.
+Working with Xenia’s Accessibility Advisor, Kaylce Carter, the members of the AccA will help develop implementable, sustainable design adaptations that support accessibility.
 Xenia Concerts will use these learnings to develop and share resources with the broader arts community, to support the inclusion of disabled and neurodivergent individuals across Canada, both onstage and off.

 This is an important step for Xenia Concerts, as we continue to improve our own accessibility practices while helping fellow artists and organizations develop a more accessible performing arts landscape across Canada.
 The Accessibility Accelerator will run for 18 months, from October 2023-April 2025.
 Watch our news posts and social media channels for updates on the process.